-Students are expected to attend and participate in class, complete and critically evaluate the assigned reading, and study in preparation for exams.
+Students are expected to attend and participate in class, complete and critically evaluate the assigned reading, and study in preparation for the final exam.
 This is not a course to take if you think you will miss more than one class meeting.
 On-time completion of all assignments is expected.